dantech0xff/dantech0xff/README.md

 ## 💡 Quote of the Day

-> "The only way to learn a new programming language is by writing programs in it."
+> "Java is to JavaScript what car is to carpet."
 >
-> — *Dennis Ritchie*
+> — *Chris Heilmann*